jonlpersson/ed-latimore/site/_posts/2022-04-19-nofap-benefits.md

 And sexual dysfunction is on the rise…

-…Men under 40 are dealing with sharp increases in delayed ejaculation, erectile dysfunction, low libido, and overall dissatisfaction with sex.<sup id="fnref:5" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:5">5</a></sup>
+…Men under 40 are dealing with sharp increases in delayed ejaculation, erectile dysfunction, low libido, and overall dissatisfaction with sex.<sup><a class="footnote" rel="footnote" href="#fn:5">5</a></sup>

 …Porn is causing more unusual fetishes and masturbation habits, which are harming men’s sex lives.\[6\]